cvc5/cvc5.github.io/_posts/2024-4-15-interfaces-for-understanding-cvc5.md

 In particular, the command `(get-timeout-core-assuming (a1 ... an))` asks cvc5 to find a subset of the formulas `a1, ..., an` that when combined with the input assertions cause a timeout.
 This is helpful if the user wants to focus on a particular subset of the input while implicitly assuming that all other assertions are part of the timeout core.

-Also, it may be the case that the timeout core itself takes a long time to compute.
 The algorithm for computing timeout cores tries to build subsets of the given assertions until one is either solved or times out.
-If it tries many different subsets of the input, all of which are "sat" within the timeout.
+It may be the case that the timeout core itself takes a long time to compute, in particular if it tries many different subsets of the input all of which are "sat" within the timeout.

 ### Difficulty